aleksitappura/robin/posts/blockchain-as-an-asset-class-an-introduction-for-institutional-investors.md

 Examples of other well-known technology and traditional financial services firms that have made significant investments into the blockchain space:

 * Venture capital firm Andreessen Horowitz (a16z).
 In the summer of 2018, Andreessen Horowitz launched their dedicated blockchain investment fund, a16z crypto (AUM $300 million).
-* Venture capital firm Sequioa Capital (Sequioa).
-In 2018, former Sequioa partner Matt Huang and Coinbase co-founder Fred Ehrsam founded the blockchain investment firm Paradigm (AUM $400 million).
-In addition to Sequioa, the fund’s investors include Yale University endowment, whose CIO David Swensen is known for pioneering an investment strategy that emphasises alternative investments.
+* Venture capital firm Sequoia Capital (Sequoia).
+In 2018, former Sequoia partner Matt Huang and Coinbase co-founder Fred Ehrsam founded the blockchain investment firm Paradigm (AUM $400 million).
+In addition to Sequoia, the fund’s investors include Yale University endowment, whose CIO David Swensen is known for pioneering an investment strategy that emphasises alternative investments.
 * Chicago Mercantile Exchange (CME).
 CME added bitcoin futures to their service offering in December 2017.
 The company introduced bitcoin options for trading in January 2020.
 * The parent company of New York Stock Exchange, Intercontinental Exchange (ICE).
 In 2019, ICE launched the token trading and custody platform Bakkt.